What kind of bike do I need to ride Dusty Moon?

 What about food?

-There will be one food station available on the route at approximately 53km (for the New Moon route) and 106 km (for Full Moon route).
-Water, snacks and pasta will be available at the food station.
-As well as basic tools, lubricants and a limited supply of inner tubes.
+There will be food stations available on the route.
+A variety of snacks and drinks will be available at the food stations, as well as basic tools, lubricants, ...
 Please make sure you come prepared and bring spare inner tubes, tools, and enough food to complete the event.

-Your ticket also includes a coffee at the start of the event and a meal and drink after the ride at Zuiderbad.
+Your ticket also includes a coffee at the start of the event and a meal and drink after the ride at the finish location.

 Is there parking available?